Max Verstappen storms back to win rain-soaked Sao Paulo GP, extending lead over Lando Norris | TSN

 The two Alpine drivers, Esteban Ocon and Pierre Gasly, completed the podium.
 Ferrari's Charles Leclerc, who started the race with a long shot at the drivers' title, finished fifth.

 The big boost for Verstappen, and possibly a key moment in the drivers' championship, came when Haas driver Nico Hulkenberg spun off in the 27th of 69 laps.
-A virtual safety car came in and many drivers chose to go to their pit lanes.
-Verstappen, Ocon and Gasly chose not to stop.
+A virtual safety car came in and many drivers chose to go to their pit lanes but Verstappen, Ocon and Gasly opted not to stop and the gamble paid off.

+Five laps later, to the huge disappointment of about 10,000 Argentinian fans at Interlagos, Williams driver Franco Colapinto crashed.
+That meant a red flag, only minutes after leaders Russell and Norris had pitted.
+Ocon, Verstappen and Gasly changed their tires without losing their places, putting Norris under even bigger pressure to deliver.

+“It was the right time to box,” Norris said after the race.
+“We were just unlucky.”

 AP auto racing: https://apnews.com/hub/auto-racing